visualbis/VV-Docs/docs/user-guide/home-page/my-dashboard.md

     </Zoom>
   </div>

-On this page, you have both your private (My Dashboard) and admin managed Dashboards.
+On this page, you have both your private (My Dashboard) and admin-managed Dashboards.

 ## Add Reports to My Dashboard